Perpetto/hack4data_setup/Readme.md

 'buy'        'user'        <pid>       'item'              <iid>             <ISO 8601 date>   - 'view'        'user'       <pid>       'item'              <iid>             <ISO 8601 date>   -
 ```
-$set events are used to set properties for entities
+$set events are used to set properties for entities.

-view /buys events are used to store relationships between users and items.
+view / buys events are used to store relationships between users and items.

-<pid> is the profile id for a profile document in elasticsearch
+<pid> is the profile id for a profile document in elasticsearch.

-<iid> is the item id for an item document in elasticsearch
+<iid> is the item id for an item document in elasticsearch.

 # Elasticsearch setup